IanMulvany/SAGE-open-review-programming-in-the-social-sciences/README.md

 - Raise a GitHub issue for the chapter
 - Fill in the placeholder questions

-If you have other feedback please raise a regular issue with that feeedback.
+If you have other feedback please raise a regular issue.
 If you would like to send more detailed or anonymous feedback on this material, please email [Charlotte Bush](Charlotte.Bush@sagepub.co.uk).

 If you would like to discuss producing material for teaching computational social science, please email [Jai Seaman](Jai.Seaman@sagepub.co.uk).